In the Graduate School-New Brunswick, outstanding work is graded A,

 instructor who believes that an extension of time is warranted for a

-student whose work is incomplete at the end of the semester.
+student whose work is incomplete at the end of the term.
 Incomplete

 work may be made up, and a change of grade may be authorized by the